Why Mathematics at Imperial?

 If you continue for a fourth year (MSci), you can increase your specialization, or broaden your scope.
 For MSci students, a quarter of the final year studies will be devoted to the independent project.
 This project allows you to concentrate on one specific field of interest, producing a lengthy piece of work on your research at the end of the year.
 If you are interested in continuing in academia, the project allows a perfect opportunity to see what independent research is like and also provides you good evidence of your skills and interests to share for PhD applications.

-The Year in Europe programme enables you to combine the development of your mathematical skills with the experience of studying for a year at a university in another country.
-The degree takes four years to complete, your third year being spent in Europe.
+The Year Abroad programme enables you to combine the development of your mathematical skills with the experience of studying for a year at a university in another country.
+The degree takes four years to complete, your third year being spent in one of our partner institutions.
 This is an excellent opportunity to broaden your horizons, providing you with marketable skills both with the language knowledge and experience gained by living and studying abroad.

 The joint programmes provide the student with a firm foundation in both Mathematics and Computing Science, as the title suggests.
 For more information about the Joint Programme, please visit the Computing Department.